forrestxu123/Android-Framework-System-Design/quality/crash.md

 - Insufficient Stack or Heap Space:
   This can occur when there is insufficient space or a lack of continuous space in the stack or heap to allocate a Java object.
 Examples include a stack overflow due to excessive function calls and heap space limitations leading to failed object allocation.
 - Memory Leaks:
-  A short-lived object referencing a long-lived object can cause memory leaks.
-This occurs when objects are not appropriately released, leading to unnecessary memory consumption.
-For example activty (short lived object) has a staic member (long lived object) may cause memory leak,
+  A long-lived object referencing a short-lived object can cause memory leaks, because the short-lived object can not appropriately released.
 - Excessive Memory Allocation:
   Allocating too much memory in the stack or heap, can strain system resources and result in performance degradation.
 - Performance Impact: